codespaces-contrib/codespaces-proxy/README.md

 This demonstrates how to use SSH and a local Docker container with a SOCKS proxy in it to allow a Codespace to access IPs on your local network.

 > **Note:** This is a proof of concept rather than an offical implementation.
-Any offical implementatioon here would be more transparent than this illustrates.
+Any offical implementation here would be more transparent than this illustrates.
 >
 > In addition, DNS or UDP forwarding wired in yet, though this is possible.